 About the Ubuntu Foundation

 She was raised in a very close-knit community and proudly says she was raised by a village.
-In her own words, she has over a hundred brothers and sisters and at least five sets of parents and grandparents.
+In her own words, “I had over a hundred brothers and sisters and at least five sets of parents and grandparents.”

-Through our community work in Australia, we discovered an incredible channel for wealth creation, and we realized we wanted to use this wealth for good.
+Through her community work in Australia, and through astute investing following this period, she created significant wealth and decided she wanted to use it for good.
 The Ubuntu Foundation is the direct result of Carolyn’s lifelong questioning and desire to make a positive impact.
-We chose the name Ubuntu because it represents “community” and the belief that everything is interconnected and interdependent.
-What affects one of us directly affects all of us indirectly.
+She chose the name Ubuntu because it represents “community” and the belief that everything is interconnected and interdependent—what affects one directly affects all indirectly.

 At the Ubuntu Foundation, we believe that many of the issues we face today as a society stem from disconnection: disconnection from ourselves, from each other, from our passions, and from nature.
 If we work together to reconnect in all these areas, we believe we can create a world that truly works for everyone.